deepdub-ai/deepdub-api/README.md

 ### Overview
 Deepdub WebSocket API provides functionality to convert text into speech.
-The user can send a request with the desired parameters and receive audio data in response.
+The client can send a request with the desired parameters and receive audio data in response.

 ### Connection Setup